rreusser/plotly-doc-viewer/README.md

 ## Introduction

 An attempt to make the plotly docs more browsable.
 Compiles to static html and rehydrates via json fetch on page load.
-Not yet a perfect reproduction of the [officla docs](https://plot.ly/javascript/reference/), but not too far off.
+Not yet a perfect reproduction of the [official docs](https://plot.ly/javascript/reference/), but not too far off.

 ## Development